Lanceflare Photoblog

 Day 5 - January 3rd

-We woke up early, jumped out of bed, and all gathered quickly in the breakfast room around 7am: this was really a traditional mix soup, fish, egg, vegetables, rice, fruits type of breakfast.
-Not entirely my cup of tea, but I ate what could agree with my internal digestion system.
+We woke up early, jumped out of bed, and all gathered quickly in the breakfast room around 7 am: this was really a traditional mix soup, fish, egg, vegetables, rice, and fruit type of breakfast.
+Not entirely my cup of tea, but I ate what I could agree with my internal digestion system.
 The coffee was quite mild, to say the least, but the famed Hokkaido milk was beyond words: and I must have drunk half a litre of it, refilling many times my tiny glass.
-We packed up, as tonight we would sleeping at the edge of another frozen, and I mean entirely frozen, lake in small cabins for a bird of prey spectacle which was advertised as one of the many highlights of the trip.
-Actually all venues were highlights... but the bird of preys were high on my list!
+We packed up, as tonight we would be sleeping at the edge of another frozen, and I mean entirely frozen, lake in small cabins for a bird of prey spectacle which was advertised as one of the many highlights of the trip.
+Actually, all venues were highlights... but the birds of prey were high on my list!

 A fresh blanket of snow had kept falling during the night.
-When we got out, a few of us wasted no time drawing all sort of smileys in the fresh powder and walk about, making first footprints everywhere we could.
+When we got out, a few of us wasted no time drawing all sorts of smileys in the fresh powder and walking about, making first footprints everywhere we could.
 Childish.
 But felt damn good if you ask me!

-The viewing platform, and restaurant dominated the lake, and its small centrepiece island, from quite high, and the view was absolutely breathtaking: such an expanse of open space and natural beauty.
-Good thing I had brought my wide angle 14mm lens.
-And after we spent some time lost in the beauty of the lake, we went inside for a well deserved hot beverages and snacks before hitting the road again.
-For me, a hot corndog, steaming hot, and hot café au last hot can, delivered by a vending machine.
+The viewing platform and restaurant dominated the lake and its small centrepiece island from quite high, and the view was absolutely breathtaking: such an expanse of open space and natural beauty.
+Good thing I had brought my wide-angle 14mm lens.
+And after we spent some time lost in the beauty of the lake, we went inside for a well-deserved hot beverage and snacks before hitting the road again.
+For me, a hot corndog, steaming hot, and hot café au lait, hot tin, delivered by a vending machine.
 Being way too hot, I simply went hot, and stuck it in the snow, waiting for it to cool down to tolerable human levels, while devouring my corndog, while others we guiding down their ice cream.

-And soon, we were driving down the mountain for a long drive, up the coast of northern Hokkaido, for a change of landscape and different experienced.
-The drive took us almost two hours and brought us to the coastal region of Nemuro, where we would spent the next few days.
-We stopped again for a quick lunch at a restaurant in Akkeshi, and for those who liked, or even loved it, fresh or fried oyster on the menu!
-Not being a fan of selfish, I passed, and went for some safer traditional beef and rice hot meal, with a compliment of miso soup and veggies on the side...
+And soon, we were driving down the mountain for a long drive, up the coast of northern Hokkaido, for a change of landscape and a different experience.
+The drive took us almost two hours and brought us to the coastal region of Nemuro, where we would spend the next few days.
+We stopped again for a quick lunch at a restaurant in Akkeshi, and for those who liked, or even loved it, fresh or fried oyster was on the menu!
+Not being a fan of selfish, I passed, and went for some safer traditional beef and rice hot meal, with a complement of miso soup and veggies on the side...

-I walked out, past the side of the restaurant, and immediately recognised a small heard of Yeo sika deers, all walking in line towards the top of the hill.
+I walked out, past the side of the restaurant, and immediately recognised a small herd of Yeo sika deer, all walking in line towards the top of the hill.
 In front of them, stopping and making sure everybody was walking and not left behind, the buck stood tall, horns easily visible.
-I was taking some photos of the group, when suddenly they all froze.
+I was taking some photos of the group when suddenly they all froze.
 On the other side of the hill, slowly coming their way, a lone Ezo red fox lifted its head and smelt the air, before relieving itself for all to see.
-Was it marking its territory or was it simply answering nature's call?
+Was it marking its territory, or was it simply answering nature's call?

-I could don't believe this was happening, as I approach the snowy base of the hill and set foot on the fresh snow.
-I wanted to be as close as possible, but also not to close as to not spook and spoil the scene in front of me.
-The deers, lead by the buck, had slowly resumed their march, passing the hill now for some of the individuals, while the fox was getting closer.
+I couldn't believe this was happening as I approached the snowy base of the hill and set foot on the fresh snow.
+I wanted to be as close as possible, but also not too close as to not spook and spoil the scene in front of me.
+The deer, led by the buck, had slowly resumed their march, passing the hill now for some of the individuals, while the fox was getting closer.
 For sure, a small fox like that one would not launch an attack on something that much bigger than him.
 And as it was in their midst, a mere few meters from the main assembly of deers, it barely glanced at them, its eyes on something beyond the hill, maybe towards the restaurant and I guess he may know a good spot for some easy to pick fat rodents or where to pick up some left over?
 Hard to tell.

-The deers, under the watchful eye of the buck, had all but disappeared behind the deer.
+The deer, under the watchful eye of the buck, had all but disappeared behind the deer.
 The fox, too, was nowhere to be seen.
-And just like that, from finishing my lunch, to witnessing a wild encounter, and finding myself alone again in the parking lot, had happened in less than 15 minutes.
+And just like that, from finishing my lunch to witnessing a wild encounter, and finding myself alone again in the parking lot, had happened in less than 15 minutes.
 I needed an ice cream to cool down...

 Finally, inexorably, the sun started to dip below the horizon, suddenly sending a chill down our bones.
 The fox ran away.
-We jumped into our van and drive back to our place where we should spend the night, at the Lake sunset cabins.
+We jumped into our van and drove back to our place, where we should spend the night, at the Lake Sunset Cabins.
 Very rustic, quite rudimentary, literarily made and assembled out of prefab chipped wood board and not suited for the cold: but once the heaters were full on, you could stand up in you bathing suit no problem: not that I had brought one as I had no intention to go for a midnight dip!

-Dinner was arranged by the old couple restaurant, closer to the frozen lake, and was a mix of seafood, rice, soup, vegetables and all sort of things delicious and nutritious, like most of the food during this trip (and in general in Japan).
-No wonder one could see so many old people still working so late in their life (whereas in other countries and in the West we would be all retirees and enjoying the sunset of our lives).
-Dinner was wholesome and warmed up our empty stomach in no time.
+Dinner was arranged by the old couple's restaurant, closer to the frozen lake, and was a mix of seafood, rice, soup, vegetables, and all sorts of things, delicious and nutritious, like most of the food during this trip (and in general in Japan).
+No wonder one could see so many old people still working so late in their lives (whereas in other countries and in the West we would be all retirees and enjoying the sunset of our lives).
+Dinner was wholesome and warmed up our empty stomachs in no time.
 And with a dash or two of hot sake to top it up and push it down, I was ready to turn in for the day, but not before going out for one last time, rushing to the edge of the frozen lake, where chinks of ice were broken up against the shoreline, and took a few photos of the stars.

 It was half frozen by the time I was back at the cabin.